Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Concluding Discussions

 \section{Concluding Discussions}

-This paper proposes \textsc{LLM-SS}, a novel LLM-based framework for in-context student modeling.
-Our findings demonstrate that methods based on the framework are well capable of analyzing patterns in a single reference student's attempt to perform modeling and synthesis of the student's behavior on a target task.
-We also highlight that fine-tuning a base LLM using domain knowledge significantly improves its effectiveness in modeling the student's behavior.
-More importantly, our framework does not require a complex pipeline as existing works and also works with open-source LLMs.
+We proposed a novel LLM-based framework, \textsc{LLM-SS}, for in-context student modeling in open-ended learning domains.
+The results showcase that methods instantiated from \textsc{LLM-SS} are capable of modeling a student's observed behavior and synthesizing the student's attempt on a target task.
+We also highlight that fine-tuning a base LLM using expert knowledge in a given open-ended learning domain significantly improves its effectiveness in student modeling.
+More importantly, our framework does not require building a complex training pipeline as existing works, making it broadly applicable to new domains.
+In summary, our work demonstrates the potential of using LLMs for in-context student modeling, especially in challenging open-ended learning domains.